openethereum/openethereum.github.io/FAQ.md

 #### Basic Operation

 #### How to delete blockchain (to initiate full re-sync) without deleting wallet info?
-`rm -rf ~/.parity/906a34e69aec8c0d`
+Execute `rm -rf ~/.parity/906a34e69aec8c0d`
-this will remove the local chain database always back up your keys (~/.parity/keys) before doing anything like that though.
+This will remove the local chain database.
+Always back up your keys (~/.parity/keys) before doing anything like that though.

 ##### What can I do when Parity has trouble getting in sync?
 Parity is running but seems to remain at the same block for a long time.